What refers to the sense of unity felt by people who share a common history and culture that came to fore in beginning of the 20th century?

 By the end of the 19th century, England and France had built up a huge colonial empire in Asia and Africa.
 Some other countries of the world like Germany, Italy, Russia and Japan also wanted to increase their sphere of influence and create their colonies in Asia and Africa.
 These colonies were essential for their progress as they could provide raw materials for their industries and markets for their finished products.
 Besides, acquiring colonies would add to the power and prestige of these countries.
 This led to a clash of interest among these countries.
 They began to scramble for colonies which resulted in rivalries and wars.
 Thus, we can say that the greed to acquire colonies and thereby, more money and resources led to the First World War more than the national pride.

-Do you think the First World War could be avoided?
+Do you think the First World War could have been avoided?
 Give reasons to support your answer.

 Answer

 Had Russia not declared war on Austria-Hungary, then Germany would have not declared war on Russia and the First World War could have been avoided at that moment.
-Use of some diplomacy on the part of Russia and Germany and Germany not giving unconditional support to its ally Austria-Hungary could have prevented the war.
+If Russia had exercised greater diplomacy and Germany had not given unconditional support to Austria-Hungary, the war could have been prevented.